ericyd/blog/content/micro/2025-08-28-say-goodbye.md

 slug: 1756395298634
 ---

-I saw an email today from an acquaintaince who was leaving their job which signed off with the phrase:
+I saw an email today from an acquaintance who was leaving their job which signed off with the phrase:

 > It's not goodbye, it's see you later!